mave5/AIclub/tutorial/gan4mri.md

 ## GANs for medical imaging.

 In this work we aim to introduce a method of using genrative adversarial networks (GANs) to simultaneosly generate medical images and corresponding anntations.

 ### Introduction
-Automatic organ detection and segmentation can have a huge impact in medical imaging applications.
-For instance in cardiac analysis, automatic segmentation of the heart chambers can be used for cardiac volume and ejection fraction calculation.
+Automatic organ detection and segmentation have a huge impact in medical imaging applications.
+For instance in cardiac analysis, automatic segmentation of the heart chambers are used for cardiac volume and ejection fraction calculation.
 There is a good trend of employing deep learning algorithms in medical imaging.
 However, the main challenge in this field is the lack of data and annotations.
-Specifically, the annotations have to be done by experts, which is costly and time-consuming.
+Specifically, the annotations have to be performed by experts, which is costly and time-consuming.
+In this work, we introduce a method for simultaneous generation of data and annotations using GANs.

+#### Why this is important?
+Considering the scarcity of data and annotations in medical imaging applications, the generated data and annotations using our method can be used for developing data-hungry deep learning algorithms.
+In addition, our method can be employed for anatomy detection.

 ### Methods
 The network has two blocks: